JacobHack/CS-299-Project/README.md

 An explanation of why you think that you could develop a prototype solution with a relatively modest amount of implementation effort:

 We believe that developing a system that allows users to color code messages would not be that difficult given our current knowledge of python.
 However we do think their may be some limitations in our ability to actually implement our system into current messaging systems.
 Our goal is to test the prototype and then if it succesful and people find it useful then we can begin thinking about ways to implement it into already existing message systems.
+Our goal would be to initially create a program that allows users to change the color of messages based on tone.
+We would likely have this inside a contained enviroment and not attached to larger messaging applications.
+If this was succesful we would then look to expand it and potentially apply it to existing messaging services.

 A brief overview of any existing solution (if there are) and what aspects you are improving upon: